ocastastudios/s3-sftp/README.md

 ```
 docker run \
-    -v /host/share:/home/foo/share \
-    -p 2222:22 -d atmoz/sftp \
+    -p 2222:22 -d ocasta/s3-sftp \
     'foo:$1$0G2g0GSt$ewU0t6GXG15.0hWoOX8X9.:e:1001'
 ```

 Tip: you can use [atmoz/makepasswd](https://hub.docker.com/r/atmoz/makepasswd/) to generate encrypted passwords:
 `echo -n "your-password" | docker run -i --rm atmoz/makepasswd --crypt-md5 --clearfrom=-`

 ## Logging in with SSH keys

-Mount public keys in the user's `.ssh/keys/` directory.
-All keys are automatically appended to `.ssh/authorized_keys` (you can't mount this file directly, because OpenSSH requires limited file permissions).
+Mount public keys in the `/run/secrets/` secrets directory (or as Docker secrets).
+All keys are automatically appended to `.ssh/authorized_keys`.
 In this example, we do not provide any password, so the user `foo` can only login with his SSH key.

+The secrets must be named in the following format `${user}_ssh_key_*`

 ```
 docker run \
-    -v /host/id_rsa.pub:/home/foo/.ssh/keys/id_rsa.pub:ro \
-    -v /host/id_other.pub:/home/foo/.ssh/keys/id_other.pub:ro \
+    -v /host/id_rsa.pub:/run/secrets/foo_ssh_key_id_rsa.pub:ro \
-    -v /host/share:/home/foo/share \
+    -v /host/id_other.pub:/run/secrets/foo_ssh_key_id_other.pub:ro \
-    -p 2222:22 -d atmoz/sftp \
+    -p 2222:22 -d ocasta/s3-sftp \
     foo::1001
 ```